-Officer Review notes and recommendation Decision Adult Social Care Residentia I Homes This has been reviewed on nineteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
-The latest review on week beginning 30 November 2020 notes for Older People, closure to visitors (ASCODR 1) that following the first phase of the Covid-19 Pandemic and the original decision to cease all face to face visits in Care homes, on the 20 October 2020 this was followed by further correspondence from Dean Wallace, Director of Public Health reinforcing additional restrictions due rising infection rates across the County.
-Cessation of face to face visiting across the whole of Derbyshire was once again instigated following a brief period of visits being supported.
-Subsequently The whole of England entered further lockdown on 5 November 2020 for an initial 4-week period.
+Officer Review notes and recommendation Decision Adult This has been reviewed on twenty occasions by Adult Social Social Care and Health Senior Management Team and a discussion Care between the Executive Director and Cabinet Member.
+Residentia I Homes The latest review on week beginning 14 December 2020 notes for Older that following the first phase of the Covid-19 Pandemic and the People, original decision to cease all face to face visits in Care homes, closure to on the 20 October 2020 this was followed by further visitors correspondence from Dean Wallace, Director of Public Health (ASCODR reinforcing additional restrictions due rising infection rates 1) across the County.
+Cessation of face to face visiting across the whole of Derbyshire was, once again, instigated following a brief period of visits being supported.
+Subsequently the whole of England entered further lockdown on 5 November 2020 for an initial 4-week period.
 Local restrictions from Public Health allow only for closed window visits at this current time due to several outbreaks of Covid-19.
 When the local Director of Public Health's restrictions are lifted to enable visits to take place once more, should a further outbreak occur; Public Health will once again advise that the home should rapidly move to stop indoor contact visiting.
 This is with the exception of specific circumstances such as at the end of life, in order to protect vulnerable residents, staff and visitors.
 These restrictions could continue until such time it is understood that an outbreak has been brought under control and the care home has recovered.
-The decision to restart indoor contact visiting will be taken in conjunction with the local Health Protection Team if this occurs.
-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 14 December 2020.
-Closure of Older Adults Day Centres This has been reviewed on nineteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member. and Cessation of service delivery for over 70's in learning disability day Services (ASCODR 2) The latest review on week beginning 30 November 2020 notes that a steering group has continued to develop a plan for the re- opening of day centres.
-This review has taken account of the recently published Adult Social Care: COVID Winter Plan 2020- 2021.
-Based on current Government guidelines and following advice from our legal services; by opening the above day services to small groups of people; we are following Regulation 11(9) of The Health Protection (Coronavirus, Restrictions) (England)(No. 4) Regulations 2020, which enables the continuation of day care as a permitted exception to an indoor gathering: https://www.legislation.gov.uk/uksi/2020/1200/pdfs/uksi_20201 200_en.pdf Three-day services (across four locations) are being re-opened in the first phase of opening centres.
-Queen's Court with Jubilee; Shirevale and Ambervale which have been signed off as COVID -19 secure.
-It was anticipated that these services would re-open with reduced numbers of people attending during the week beginning 30 November 2020, but due to revised arrangements concerning safe transport of people who might become symptomatic during a session, these services are now due to reopen week beginning 7 December 2020.
-The work we have done to prepare for this has revealed that; due to safety measures, there will be a significant impact on the capacity of each centre which is currently looking like only 35% of people who attended historically will be able to attend on any one day.
-We are putting in place safe systems of work around making sure that transport to and from the day services is Covid safe, which includes very rigorous cleaning schedules and adjusted ways of working with people to whom we provide a service.
+The decision to restart indoor contact visiting will be taken in conjunction with the local L